Sustainability governance

 Training: We have a sustainability training plan for relevant functions to support the roll out of our environment strategy and net zero commitment.
 Our induction e-learning programme includes topics such as diversity and inclusion and modern slavery.
 Functional training, such as our Production Academies, also covers aspects of sustainability and we have more detailed training for our Sustainability Champions network.

-Remuneration: A scope 1 and 2 carbon reduction measure was included in the incentive plans for senior management and regional management in 2023, to support progress on our near term carbon reduction targets.
+Remuneration: A scope 1 and 2 carbon reduction measure was included in the incentive plans for senior management and regional management in 2024 (performance share plan and medium term incentive plan), to support progress on our carbon reduction targets.
 There were also customer service and build quality measures.
 15% of the potential bonus for Site Managers is linked to performance on waste reduction.
-Health and safety and customer service form part of all senior managers’ business objectives
+Health and safety and customer service form part of all senior managers’ business objectives.